alexbsec/FlatearthEngine/README.md

 ## Tech Stack

-The game is going to be powered by C++23 as its core language and Vulkan for rendering.
+- Language: C++23
+- Rendering: Vulkan

 ## Project Structure

-We shall have the main Flatearth Engine entrypoint, which will be the main library of code (dll and so) which is not executable, but it is referenced by the application.
-All of the core objects are going to be stored in the Flatearth Engine.
+1. Flatearth Engine Library
+The core engine library (shared object/dynamic link library) is not executable but is referenced by applications.
+It houses all core engine functionality, including rendering, physics, and memory management.

-The Game Application will reference the Flatearth Engine library entrypoint.
+2. Game Application
-This should be a lightweight executable.

-The Hot-Reloadable Code will serve as a support for the Game Application so that we can make it lightweight.
-This is also going to be a library (dll and so).
-The idea is to have a lightweight Game Application running and make minor changes to our game code using the Hot-Reloadable Code.
-The Hot-Reloadable Code should be responsible to keep the compilation time fastar, and it also references the Flatearth Engine library.
+A lightweight executable that references the Flatearth Engine Library.
+This serves as the entry point for games built on the engine.

+3. Hot-Reloadable Code
+A support library for the Game Application that allows lightweight runtime updates.
+It helps to keep the game application small and facilitates rapid iteration by minimizing compilation time.

+4. Testsuite
-The Testsuite is going to be an executable similar to the Game Application, except that it is only meant for testing specific game engine features.
-This also references the Flatearth Engine library.
+An executable designed to test specific features of the engine.
+Like the Game Application, it references the Flatearth Engine Library.

-Finally, the Editor is going to be an application on its own, and is going to stand separately from the Flatearth Engine library.
-The editor source code is going to be shipped separately from the core engine.
-This is to make the engine even more lightweight and will let us open the editor and the engine at the same time as two separate applications.
+5. Editor
+A standalone application separate from the core engine.
+The editor is designed for creating and managing game assets, and it can be run alongside the game application for real-time development.

 ## Features